Tools Support

 Seasonal Transit Time Variations

-Chinese New Year (late January to early February) typically suspends LCL consolidation for 1–2 weeks, causing cargo booked during that period to miss the vessel and wait for the next consolidation, adding 7–14 days.
-Planning around these seasonal variations is critical for accurate inventory management.
+Chinese New Year, late January to early February, often stops LCL loading for 1–2 weeks.
+Book cargo in that window, and it may miss the ship and wait for the next load, adding 7–14 days.
+Plan around these swings, and your inventory numbers stay on track.

 Planning Your LCL Timeline: Best Practices

-• For routine shipments — Plan for 30 days door-to-door on major routes; 35+ days on secondary routes.
-This provides a safety buffer above average transit time.
+• For routine shipments — plan for 30 days door-to-door on major routes, and 35+ days on smaller routes.
+This gives you a safety buffer above the average transit time.

-• For seasonal lows — During June–August, reduce expected transit by 2–4 days vs. annual average.
+• For the slow months — from June through August, you can cut your expected transit by 2–4 days below the annual average.

-• Always build buffer stock — For LCL shipments, maintain 15–30 days of buffer inventory to account for consolidation delays and customs inspections.
+• Always keep buffer stock — for LCL shipments, hold 15–30 days of extra inventory to cover load delays and customs checks.

-• Confirm consolidation schedule — Ask your forwarder: 'When is the next consolidation after I book?' and 'What if my shipment misses it?'
-This clarifies the worst-case scenario.
+• Check the load schedule — ask your forwarder: 'When is the next load after I book?' and 'What happens if I miss it?'
+This shows you the worst case up front.

-• Track departure notifications — Request daily tracking updates and vessel schedule confirmations.
-Modern LCL services provide real-time visibility from origin CFS through destination delivery.
+• Track your departure — ask for daily updates and ship schedule confirms.
+Modern LCL services now show you live status from the origin CFS all the way to final delivery.

 LCL Transit Time FAQ